 Jackie Robson (above) is one of the founders of the Wark St. Commons in the Quadra-Hillside area.
 She makes the point that in this inner city neighbourhood, food security is an ongoing issue.
 Green space is limited and community allotment gardens are few and far between.
 Because many families do not have their own gardens, The Wark St. Commons gives people access to fresh greens, fruit and berries, not to mention the many culinary and medicinal herbs they normally couldn’t find or afford.

 But most of all I want to give thanks.
-I want to give thanks to the WS’ANEC’ (Saanich), Lkwungen (Songhees), Wyomilth (Esquimalt) peoples of the Coast Salish Nation, for the land where these gardens exist.
-And I want to give thanks to the “common ground” gardens and their volunteers.
+I want to give thanks to the WS’ANEC’ (Saanich), Lkwungen (Songhees), Wyomilth (Esquimalt) peoples of the Coast Salish Nation, for their plants and the unceded lands where these gardens exist.
+And I want to give thanks to the “common ground” garden volunteers.
 They not only enrich my dinner table, stock my pantry and medicine chest, they keep the important traditions of ancestral food knowledge and food sovereignty alive.
 And isn’t that worth celebrating?

 Herbalicious & Cheesy Lammas Biscuit Loaf